Kolmogorov complexity: Implications in biology

 Kolmogorov complexity has been used in the context of biology to argue that the symmetries and modular arrangements observed in multiple species emerge from the tendency of evolution to prefer minimal Kolmogorov complexity.
 Considering the genome as a program that must solve a task or implement a series of functions, shorter programs would be preferred on the basis that they are easier to find by the mechanisms of evolution.
 An example of this approach is the eight-fold symmetry of the compass circuit that is found across insect species, which correspond to the circuit that is both functional and requires the minimum Kolmogorov complexity to be generated from self-replicating units.

 Conditional versions

 The conditional Kolmogorov complexity of two strings $K(x|y)$ is, roughly speaking, defined as the Kolmogorov complexity of x given y as an auxiliary input to the procedure.
 So while the (unconditional) Kolmogorov complexity $K(x)$ of a sequence $x$ is the length of the shortest binary program that outputs $x$ on a universal computer and can be thought of as the minimal amount of information necessary to produce $x$, the conditional Kolmogorov complexity $K(x|y)$ is defined as the length of the shortest binary program that computes $x$ when $y$ is given as input, using a universal computer.

 There is also a length-conditional complexity $K(x|L(x))$, which is the complexity of x given the length of x as known/input.

+Conditional complexity is also used to define the algorithmic mutual information between two strings, a measure of how much of the information in one string overlaps with the other.
+The algorithmic mutual information between x and y is I(x:y) = K(y) − K(y∣x), the number of bits saved in describing y when x is already known.
+Two strings are considered algorithmically independent when this quantity is close to zero, meaning that knowing one string does not make the other easier to describe.